Nebraska OSHA Training

 Nebraska Top OSHA Violations

 Nebraska's leading cause of workplace fatalities has recently been related to farming, fishing and forestry occupations.
 The state wants to improve this field as well as other occupational fatality issues through its Fatality Assessment Control Evaluation (FACE) program.
 FACE works to identify factors that increase workplace risks and uses that information to help develop effective safety programs to reduce fatalities.

 The most cited standard, which receives the highest penalties, is for fall prevention in construction.
 Falls commonly cause serious work-related injuries and deaths, and OSHA has many guidelines to help prevent them.

 - See the Nebraska Department of Labor's consultation services page for more information

-- For more details on illnesses and injuries related to the workplace, view Nebraska Workers' Compensation Court's online reports
+- For more statistics on work-related illnesses and injuries, view statistical reports from the Nebraska Workers' Compensation Court

 Offered through the American Safety Council, these courses can be completed on your time, stopped and resumed as often as you want.
 Choose from the courses below to learn more about OSHA training available for your area.

 Nebraska Courses Online